uvaai/ml1/50 week5/40 Algorithmic Bias/content.md

 [Machine Bias: Risk assessments in criminal sentencing](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing)

-The reason this type of bias is so hard to correct for is because correctly anonymizing data can be very hard.
+The reason this type of bias is so hard to correct for is because completely anonymizing data can be very hard.
 If you don't want the algorithm to include race as a factor, it is not enough to just remove the `race` feature from the data set.
 In quite a few cities, postal code can be be a perfectly good proxy